Best Android Antivirus 2023: Our TOP 5 Antivirus-Scanners

 This question is often debated by cybersecurity experts.
 Opponents claim that the dangers of Android malware are exaggerated.
 With that said, exercising caution (the common sense mentioned above) in combination with Play Protect should be enough to keep your device safe, with third-party antivirus apps providing an additional layer of security.

-At the same time, antivirus solutions for Android devices offer a range of practical and useful features, such as anti-theft tools and VPNs that go beyond anti-malware.
+At the same time, antivirus solutions for Android devices offer a range of practical and useful features, including anti-theft tools and VPNs that go beyond anti-malware.
 In our opinion, it's always better to be safe than sorry and the extra features might prove useful in a pinch.

-After combining EXPERTE.com's results with those of AV-Test, an independent and highly-reputable cybersecurity lab, we've listed our Top 5 antivirus apps for Android devices above.
-Each of these scored perfectly with AV-Test, with the only differences being their range of features and price.
-As such, we recommend Bitdefender Mobile Security, Kaspersky Internet Security for Android, Avast Mobile Security, Norton Mobile Security, and Trend Micro Mobile Security.
+After combining EXPERTE.com's results with those of AV-Test, an independent and reputable cybersecurity lab, we've listed our Top 5 Android antivirus apps.
+Each received perfect scores from AV-Test, and differed only in terms of features and price.
+We recommend Bitdefender Mobile Security, Kaspersky Internet Security for Android, Avast Mobile Security, Norton Mobile Security, and Trend Micro Mobile Security.